rook2pawn/node-treelib/README.md

 If the path doesn't exist or there is no value set at that path, then it returns undefined.

+If you want to get the root simply

+    tree.getValue('/') or tree.getValue('')

 .getValue()
 ===========
 returns the value at the current path.